gasparericmartin/project-phase-2/README.md

 ### Back-end

-With Node.js and npm installed on your system, use JSON server to create a mock API using the db.json file in this repository.
+With Node.js and npm installed, use JSON server to create a mock API using the db.json file in this repository.
 To do this, open a terminal window and navigate to the workout-logger directory, then run the command "npm run server".

 ### Front-end